-Due to the expiration of the Master Development Agreement for the project between Trustees of the Estate of Bernice Pauahi Bishop ("KS") and Gentry Investment Properties ("Gentry") and a prior transfer of portions of the project by Gentry to WRD, WRD owns a portion of the project and KS owns the remaining portions of the project.
+Due to the expiration of the Master Development Agreement for the project between Trustees of the Estate of Bernice Pauahi Bishop ("KS") and Gentry Investment Properties ("Gentry") all portions of the project previously owned by Gentry and WRD, are now owned and controlled by KS.
 WRD and its predecessors-in-interest have taken such actions, submitted plans and reports, and entered into agreements with, and received approvals from government agencies with respect to the conditions set forth herein for over twenty (20) years as they applied to the development of the project.
+KS, as the current Petitioner, is continuing its planning efforts and reviewing the phasing of the project.